MicrosoftDocs/azure-devops-docs/docs/boards/queries/planning-ranking-priorities.md

 > 2. The sequence of items on a product backlog page is determined according to where you have added or dragged the items.
 As you drag items, a background process updates either the Backlog Priority (Scrum) or Stack Rank (Agile, Basic, CMMI) field.
 These fields determine the order in which backlog items appear on a backlog page.
 They are assigned to `type="Order"` in the ProcessConfiguration file.

-## More on Backlog Priority or Stack Rank fields
+## More about Backlog Priority or Stack Rank fields

 The Backlog Priority and Stack Rank fields don't appear on the work item forms.
 (To learn why, see [Where is the field on the work item form to order the backlog?](https://devblogs.microsoft.com/devops/where-is-the-field-on-the-work-item-form-to-order-the-backlog).